ibm-cloud-docs/account/iam-condition-properties.md

 | `resource.attributes.prefix` | Defines the prefix that this condition should allow for listing objects or folders. | `stringMatchAnyOf` |
 | `resource.attributes.path` | Scopes all read, write, and management access on objects. | `stringMatchAnyOf` |
 | `resource.attributes.delimiter` | Restricts the type of folder structure that the user can generate and helps the user navigate the bucket like a file hierarchy.   | `stringEquals` |
-{: caption="Table 9.
-Variable notation for resource attribute-based conditions." caption-side="top"}
+{: caption="Variable notation for resource attribute-based conditions." caption-side="top"}

 For more information, see [Condition patterns](/docs/account?topic=account-iam-resource-based&interface=ui#attribute-condition-patterns).